ThomasVieth/SP-Viewmodel-Changer/README.md

 # SP-Viewmodel-Changer
 Gives the develloper access to easily change weapon view models and world models.
+Works with all weapons and grenade projectiles.

+TODO: Change the core to be individual to players, rather than a global change to the weapon entirely.

 Example of usage is below: